emrld-chld/Quadspheres/README.md

 Menu includes:

 <img width="1166" height="486" alt="image" src="https://github.com/user-attachments/assets/e22749ae-7f53-4653-a84f-4cbef3b7a6d1" />
-First Quadsphere will remember your last used settings.
+The first menu item "Quadsphere" will remember your last used settings, the rest have their specified settings.

 Installation:
 - Extract zip, then Blender > Preferences > Addons > Install from disk